-12.5 Richmond Advertising and Production Spend.
+Section 12.05 Richmond Advertising and Production Spend.
 The Owner through its affiliates shall provide the City with \$25,000,000 in advertising to promote any City initiative (e.g., public service announcements, tourism, education) as the City shall deem acceptable.
-The funds will be allocated as \$1,000,000 in paid radio advertising plus an additional \$1,500,000 in added value in radio, television and digital media assets, promotions and special events for a total value of \$2,500,000 per year for a period of ten (10) years following opening of the Project by Owner.
-The Owner through its affiliates shall spend \$50,000,000 in the City to produce television, movie, and audio/visual content during the 120 month period following the opening of the Project by Owner.
+The funds will be allocated as \$1,000,000 in paid radio advertising plus an additional \$1,500,000 in added value in radio, television and digital media assets, promotions and special events for a total value of \$2,500,000 per year for a period of ten (10) years following the opening of the Gaming Facility by Owner.
+The Owner through its affiliates shall spend \$50,000,000 in the City to produce television, movie, and audio/visual content during the 120-month period following the opening of the Gaming Facility by Owner.

-ARTICLE 13 TRANSFER AND ASSIGNMENT RESTRICTIONS
+Article XIII.
+TRANSFER AND ASSIGNMENT RESTRICTIONS

-13.1 Limitations on Transfer or Assignment of Agreement, the Project and Interest in Property.
+Section 13.01 Limitations on Transfer or Assignment of Agreement, the Project and Interest in Property.